Grid resilience and distributed power

 - Price spikes and congestion costs show up in bills.

-- Resilience is household security, not a luxury.
+- Resilience is household security.

 The “loop” version: